I have a confession to make: I do not have it all together. Not now, not ever, not ever going to have it all together. Not even close.

 “I think one of the greatest gifts you can give someone is the reassurance that they are not the only one.” —Me, Brian Gardner

 It’s no secret that I’m an advocate of authenticity, so it shouldn’t come as a surprise to you that I share this piece of good news: you are not alone.

 Everyone struggles, everyone has self-doubt.
 But why is it that creatives are singled out more often than not when it comes to depression?

-Think about it—some of the greatest writers, musicians, and painters of our time have been labeled this way.
+Think about it—some of the greatest writers, musicians, and painters of our time are labeled this way.
 And while this might be the case, they have also produced some of the greatest art that our generation has ever seen.

-As creatives, I think we channel that part of ourselves more than most, and if we’re good at it, we turn that negative energy into something wonderful: art.
+As creatives, I think we channel that part of ourselves more than most, and if we’re good at it, we turn that negative energy into something beautiful: art.

 The Truth About Self-Doubt

 Jeff Goins says something I think we all resonate with: